AlexWaygood/typeshed-stats/examples/example.md

 Stubtest is skipped in typeshed's CI for this package.

+Typeshed currently has 83 allowlist entries for `pyserial` when running stubtest in CI.

 ### Pyright settings in CI: *strict*

 All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.